This page created 29 May 2020

 This feature lets you see in one place all the data from a single record.
 The feature described in the next section is similar but lets you create a listing of data from several different records for comparison.

 The feature described above allows you to copy all the data from a single record to a spreadsheet or other program.
-The Memory feature allows you to copy the data from several records, for the same or different person, and paste it into a spreadsheet for comparison.
+The Memory feature allows you to copy the data from several records, for the same person or different people, and paste it into a spreadsheet for comparison.

 When you have saved all the records you want to compare, copy them to the clipboard using one of the other two buttons in the Memory section.
 Click the button to copy them into a multi-column vertical arrangement with the field labels in the first column and the field values in the others.
 Click the button to copy them into a horizontal arrangement with the field labels in the top row and the field values in the rows below.